Longton, Staffordshire: History

 Longton ('long village') was a market town in the parish of Stoke in the county of Staffordshire.
 The town still has a market housed in an attractively renovated market hall.

-Coal miners in the Hanley and Longton area ignited the 1842 general strike and associated Pottery Riots.
+Longton is an ancient village with hundreds of years of history.
+It was a long, straggling township (hence its name) for centuries until its population doubled in the space of a decade, the 1960s.